 - R – Rectus abdominis muscle – medial border

 - I – Inferior epigastric vessels – superior / lateral border

 - P – Poupart’s ligament (inguinal ligament) – inferior border

 Femoral hernias involve herniation of the abdominal contents through the femoral canal.
 This occurs below the inguinal ligament, at the top of the thigh.

 The opening between the peritoneal cavity and the femoral canal is the femoral ring.
-The femoral ring leaves only a narrow opening for femoral hernias, making femoral hernias high risk of:
+The femoral ring leaves only a narrow opening for femoral hernias, putting femoral hernias at high risk of: